Gresham's School: The school

 A new school library, designed by the architect Alan E. Munby, was opened in 1931 by Field Marshal Lord Milne.

 In the 1930s, there were three categories of scholarship in the senior school: Holt A scholarships gave complete exemption from fees, County Scholarships were worth £100 a year, and Fishmongers' Company Open Scholarships were worth £50 a year.

-The school was evacuated to Newquay in Cornwall during the Second World War, between June 1940 and March 1944.
+In June 1940, soon after the end of the "Phoney War" stage of the Second World War, the school was evacuated to Newquay in Cornwall.
+In December 1944, it packed its belongings for the return to Holt and re-opened there in January 1945.

 Martin Burgess's memories of Gresham's during the freezing months of January to March 1947, the coldest British winter on record, are quoted at length in I Will Plant Me a Tree (2002).
 Not only was the winter icy cold, but because of fuel shortages, the school was unheated.
 Burgess recalls that "Periods were held in full overcoats and scarves and gloves.
 If it happened now the School would be closed, but such a step was not even thought of then.
 In any case, the roads were blocked...
 One day the School was called out to dig out a farm, or was it a small village?
 Hurrah!
 No periods!
 In the afternoon everyone prayed there would be periods, it was so cold.
 A man had died."